Child Psychiatrists Independent Contractors

 - Monitors program standards ensuring the quality assurance and quality improvement goals are operational and effective.

-- Monitors all outpatient services in terms of contractual requirements and provides necessary reports to regulatory agencies.
+- Monitors all services in terms of contractual requirements and provides necessary reports to regulatory agencies.
 Ensures program-wide compliance with all documentation requirements and ensures program activities, operations and polices comply with local, state, and federal regulations and laws governing mental health business operations.

 - Develops and assists the QMET Division Director with program evaluation including a system to report, track, measure and evaluate program outcome data.